Skip to contents

 What is the history of conjoint analysis?
 What is the difference between “profile-level” and “choice-level” data?

-Conjoint designs were popular in market research.
+Conjoint designs originated in market research and psychology.

 See the choice-level analysis article for more information about profile-level vs. choice-level structure.